loopandlearn/loopfollowdocs/docs/remote/remote-control-loop.md

 If you have never created an APNS (or have lost the credentials), follow the directions in [New APNS](#new-apns){: target="_blank" } and copy the APNS Key ID into *LoopFollow* and save the value in your Secrets Reference file.

 The APNS Key ID and APNS Key only need to be added to *LoopFollow* to enable *Loop* Remote Control.
-They do not need to be added to the *Nightscout* site.
+They do not need to be added to the *Nightscout* site if they are not already there.
+However, if you plan to use *Nightscout* `Careportal` or *LoopCaregiver*, then the APNS `config` vars must be added to *Nightscout*.

 > When creating the APNS, you must be logged in as a developer.
 The developer ID for the APNS must be the same as the one used for creating your *Loop* app or remote control will not work.